Solar Charge Controller

 Functions of a Solar Charge Controller

-• Overload Protection: Protects the system against high current, which could harm components.
+- Overload Protection: Protects the system against high currents, which could harm components.

 Choosing the right solar charge controller depends on several factors: